code-alt/OP-Tab-System-v2/README.md

 ### here are some prerequisites:

 #### You must have a container for the tab frames, a container for the tabbed buttons, a tab frame template, a tab button template, and a search bar.
+You will also need an "op-active-tab" class that has color for an active tab along with other css for your tabs.
 #### This might be hard to set up!
 Make sure to set up your own classes and CSS until you find it satisfactory.
 ---
 ### new TabSystem({tabContainer, tabTemplate, btnTemplate, tabBtnContainer, URLBar, tabActiveColor, tabInactiveColor, defaultPlaceholder})<br/>